wamutech/wamu-spec/papers/specification.md

 ## 4. Threshold Signature Scheme Augmentations {#augmentations}

-The general approach for augmenting threshold signature protocols (i.e. key generation and signing - and optionally key refresh) is for each party to sign a non-interactive replay resistant challenge during the first round of communication to prove that it currently controls the associated decentralized identity.
+The general approach for augmenting threshold signature protocols (i.e. key generation and signing - and optionally key refresh) is for each party to sign a non-interactive replay resistant challenge during the first round of communication to prove that it currently controls the associated cryptographic identity.
 The other parties then verify the challenge signature at the beginning of the next round or identify the culprit and halt.

 Key generation and key refresh protocols typically include a commitment to secret and random values in their first round while signing includes an arbitrary message,